Using school funding to improve student attendance

 For more suggestions on how to support your school, speak with your attendance support officer.

-The equity loading for Aboriginal students could be used at your school to improve the attendance of Aboriginal and Torres Strait Islander students so that they attend, excel and achieve in every aspect of their education and training.
+The Aboriginal background equity loading can be used at your school to improve the attendance of Aboriginal and Torres Strait Islander students so that they attend, excel and achieve in every aspect of their education and training.

 An example of using this equity loading is in the implementation of Personalised Learning Pathways (PLPs).
 Find more at Excellence for Aboriginal students.